riverDeer12/riverDeer12/README.md

 - 🔭 I’m currently working on b2b-frontend.
 - 🌱 I’m constantly learning and exploring new technologies.
-- 📫 How to reach me: mtrbojevic12@gmail.com
+- 📫 How to reach me: info@rdd.software

 ## Let's Connect!